-Nominations are encouraged for those volunteering in the areas of community and social service, recreational sports, and arts and culture.
+Nominations are encouraged for those volunteering in the areas of community service, human service, recreational sports, environmental service, arts and culture.
 People who have been nominated previously for Leading Lights, but who have not won the award, MAY BE NOMINATED AGAIN.
 Indeed, re-nomination is encouraged.
 (Members of the Board of Directors of NRV Leading Lights are ineligible for nomination while serving.)

-Seeking to recognize more volunteers, in 2016 the number of awards given were increased from five to eleven.
 At least one community volunteer in each counties of the New River Valley and the City of Radford will be honored.
 Two awards will be presented in both the high school and college categories.

 NRV Leading Lights Award Selection Criteria